telexyz/vi/select-data/README.md

-# Data Selection for Language Models via Importance Resampling (DSIR)
+# Data Selection for Language Models via Importance Resampling

 This repository contains pre-filtered datasets and code for selecting relevant language model training data from The Pile.